bepsvpt-me/remote-browser/readme.md

 1. clone this repo `git clone https://github.com/bepsvpt-me/remote-browser.git`
 2. run `chrome-dependencies-installer.sh` as root to install chrome dependencies(only test on Ubuntu 19.10)
-3. run `yarn install` to install node dependencies
+3. run `yarn install` or `npm install` to install node dependencies
 4. copy `.env.example` to `.env` and setup environment variables

 ## Start Server